-Executive Vice President and Chief Commercial Officer
+Executive Vice President and President Wholesale Operations & Development

-Mr. Muscato has served as Executive Vice President and Chief Commercial Officer of the Company since February 2020.
-Prior to that Mr. Muscato served as Senior Vice President of Vistra Corporate Services Company since October 2016, and Chief Commercial Officer of Vistra Corporate Services Company since January 2018.
+Mr. Muscato has served as Executive Vice President and President Wholesale Operations & Development since January 2023.
+Prior to that, he served as Chief Commercial Officer of the Company since February 2020, as Senior Vice President of Vistra Corporate Services Company since October 2016, and Chief Commercial Officer of Vistra Corporate Services Company since January 2018.
 Prior to joining the Company, he served as Senior Vice President and Chief Commercial Officer of Luminant since 2013, where his responsibilities included optimizing the dispatch and value of Luminant's power generation fleet, managing the commodity (power, gas, and coal), transportation (rail), and emissions requirements for Luminant's operating assets, and ensuring development of a distinctive point of view on commodity dynamics in critical markets and geographies.
 Previously, Mr. Muscato held other senior leadership positions with Luminant, including senior vice president of commercial operations, vice president of gas trading-North America, and vice president of East gas and power trading.
 Mr. Muscato received both bachelor's and master's degrees in electrical engineering from the University of Rochester.
 He also completed the management leadership program at Columbia Business School.